Soccer and epilepsy - everything you need to know

 In recent years, there’s been growing concern about the effects of heading soccer balls on brain function.
 Indeed, children under the age of 10 have been barred from heading the ball during training and games in the US since 2015, due to the associated risks of concussion and brain damage.

-So far, there has been little research into the effects of heading a soccer ball on seizures, and whether it can cause someone to develop epilepsy.
+At present, there is no conclusive evidence that heading soccer balls can cause someone to develop epilepsy.
 One small study in Germany suggested that heading the ball a lot could mean that people who have a predisposition to seizures may be more likely to develop them.
-But there’s just not enough evidence to say if heading a ball can lead to epilepsy.

 Famous soccer players with epilepsy

-Since soccer is played by so many people around the world, it’s no surprise that there have been several professional players who also have epilepsy.
-Here are some of the best known players with epilepsy from around the world.
+Over the decades, there have been several professional players who also had epilepsy.
+Here are some of the best known soccer players with epilepsy from around the world.

 Ronaldo Nazario - Brazil